-But small businesses are taking a much harder hit.
-As Americans have practiced safe social distancing and pulled back from daily routines, consumer spending has dropped.
-And local shutdowns have forced many small businesses to close their doors temporarily.
+As Americans practice safe social distancing, local shutdowns have forced many small businesses to close their doors temporarily.
 And more are grappling with the fact that they might not make payroll as a result.

 That means no more team lunches, coffee runs, or nonessential office supplies.
 Explain to your team that money is tight, and you have to make some sacrifices.
 Get rid of unnecessary costs before you consider getting rid of your people.

 For many businesses, overhead costs are a major line item.
 Think hard about how you can reduce your overhead costs or eliminate them for the next few months.
 Scale back on your marketing budget.
 Double down on your online marketing efforts.
-Search for new ways to continue serving your customers during this time.
+Search for new ways to continue serving your customers.

-If you’re a restaurant, consider offering curbside pick-up or delivery services.
+If you’re in the restaurant industry, consider offering curbside pick-up or delivery services.
 If you sell products, ramp up your online presence and appeal to your loyal customers.
-If you sell services, now might be a good time to offer a great deal on gift cards.
-That way, money will still flow in, and you’ll have a long list of customers ready to contact you when the trouble passes.
+If you sell services, now might be a good time to sell gift cards.
+That way, cash can still flow in, and you’ll have a long list of customers ready to spend at your business.